| The Angrakha Top |

 Our tailor master Ji is Javed Muhammad Ali.

-We do not have our own studio yet, so our tailors usually work in their free time once they return from their regular jobs, or sometimes on weekends, that is why we only make pieces on an order basis.
+We do not have our own studio yet, so our tailors usually work in their free time which is why we only make pieces on a make to order basis.
 So therefore it takes almost 3 days to stitch a top with this intricate detailing (considering 4 hours a day).

 |Social & Environmental Impacts|